aws-samples/amazon-sagemaker-built-in-algorithms-mlops-pipeline-using-aws-cdk/README.md

 First of all, AWS Account and IAM User is required.
 And then the following modules must be installed.

-- AWS CLI: aws configure --profile [profile name]
+- AWS CLI: aws --version
 - Node.js: node --version
 - AWS CDK: cdk --version
 - [jq](https://stedolan.github.io/jq/): jq --version

-Please refer to the kind guide in [CDK Workshop](https://cdkworkshop.com/15-prerequisites.html).
+Please refer to a kind guide in [CDK Workshop](https://cdkworkshop.com/15-prerequisites.html).

 ### **Configure AWS Credential**